StanislasJEANGEY/SAE_BONIN_JEANGEY_SEILER_YUNG/README.md

 - The first button you can see is “Catalogue” click on it.
 - Now you can see a catalogue of series, choose the one who interest you the most among all we have and click on the picture.
-- In addition, underneath each series you have a button “j’aime”
+- In addition, underneath each series you have a button “j’aime”.
+Click on this button below the series which you like the most !
 - All episodes of the series will be available like previously choose one and click on the picture and watch it!
 - Below all episodes you can click on the button “commentaire” and see all ratings
 - After watching a series add a comment and an evaluation but look out you can only do it once for each series.